FrogOfJuly/rogue-like/README.md

   ```
   after this you should be able to import this module from anywhere.

-After installation you can test if everything is ok:
+After installation, you can test if everything is ok:

 ```bash
 > python ./python_src/main.py